 If pork tapeworm larvae move out of the intestine, they can cause local growths and damage tissues such as the brain, eye, or heart.
 This condition is called cysticercosis.
 Infection of the brain (neurocysticercosis) can cause seizures and other nervous system problems.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you pass something in your stool that looks like a white worm.
+Contact your health care provider for an appointment if you pass something in your stool that looks like a white worm.